 It happens every year…the weather warms up, but there’s still moisture in the air.
-The flies start appearing, along with the mosquitoes and other nasty little critters who like to feast on both you and your horse while you’re at the barn, at a show or out on the trail.
-You have probably already wanted to say, “buzz off” to irritating bugs.
+The flies start appearing, along with the mosquitoes and other nasty little critters like ticks who like to feast on both you and your horse.
+They bug you while you’re at the barn, at a show or out on the trail.
+You have probably already wanted to say, “bugs buzz off” to the irritating creatures.
 By all accounts, this year is going to be a bad one in terms of insects, so let’s get a handle on things now!

 Here are a few little general tips before we get started with some great products to help keep you all more comfortable in the saddle this summer.
 First, remember that your horses need to be vaccinated for West Nile – this is crucial, especially during this time of year.
 Just recently I was out in Los Osos, and I came home with no less than ten mosquito bites on my arms, neck and even on my head!
 This means that our horses are having to deal with the same thing.
 If you haven’t already vaccinated, do so quickly.

 Secondly, a little rule of thumb when it comes to fly and insect protection that works all year, every year…you have to use a multi-faceted approach to prevention and protection.
 I employ several methods, including a home-made “feed through” that consists of garlic powder and apple cider vinegar, a fly mask and blanket, fly sprays and stall sprays.
 I also always have hydro-cortisone cream on hand to rub on those “bumps” that are a little larger than others when the insects manage to make it passed my other defenses – it helps to take the itch away from your horse’s skin, and you can also use it on yourself!
 This is a “must carry” in your travel “grooming bag”.
 To keep things simple and cost effective, I purchase several tubes at a time at the Dollar Store so that I always have some on hand.